MangoRoo/NebulaPlanner-Assets/README.md

 # NebulaPlanner-Assets
-Holds game assets for Nebula-Planner.
+Holds assets for Nebula-Planner in an effort to keep things organized.

+Any material's rights featured in this repository are owned by their respective Owners/Creators/Publishers.